kaworu/perl1/README.md

 perl.y:73.1-5: syntax error, unexpected %type, expecting string or char or identifier
 -------------------------------------------------------------------------------------
-Your `yacc(1)` is incompatible with Perl1.
-It is probably GNU bison.
+Your `yacc(1)` is incompatible with Perl1, it is probably GNU bison.

 ### Fix:
-Install a Berkley Yacc (for example byacc under Debian) and then modify **Makefile** in order to use it:
+Install a Berkley Yacc (for example byacc under Debian) and then edit the **Makefile** in order to use it:

 	% sed -i.bak -e 's/yacc/byacc/' Makefile